ITC Facing Criminal Charges for Chemical Plant Fire

 In March, we aired an episode with our first guest, Mo Aziz, discussing the ITC “Intercontinental Terminals Company” Chemical Plant fire.
 The fire burned for days and reignited after it was extinguished.
 Most of Houston wondered what, if anything, would be the penalty for ITC.
 Based on history, these plants aren’t often penalized effectively enough to encourage them to up their game when it comes to safety and prevention.
 When a problem repeats itself, it’s time to start looking at better processes.

-ITC has numerous encounters with Texas Commission on Environmental Quality (TCEQ).
+ITC has had numerous encounters with Texas Commission on Environmental Quality (TCEQ).
 This particular plant fire was really unable to sneak on by Houston as you could see the plume for miles and miles outside of and around Houston.
 Allergy and asthma flare ups were experienced by many.
 There were shelters in place for Deer Park, rendering many unable to go to work.
 Then, there was a breach of a containment wall.
 Large amounts of toxic chemicals discharged into Tucker Bayou.
 Air and water quality were a major concern.

 It has now been announced that ITC will be charged by Harris County’s District Attorney’s office with 5 misdemeanor counts of water pollution.
 When I first read this, I was shocked.
 I thought to myself, “Misdemeanor only?”
 As I continued to read, I realized what a big deal this was.
 Previously and often, plants are charged civilly only or incur minor fines from TCEQ.
 In this case, the DA is charging ITC with criminal charges.
 Wow!